 - Respiratory issues

 - High blood pressure

-Many meth users are very good at hiding the physical signs of addiction, so keep an eye out instead for a change in lifestyle and behavior patterns.
+Many people with drug addictions are very good at hiding the physical signs of substance abuse, so keep an eye out for changes in lifestyle and behavior patterns.
 A sudden change in values or priorities, for example, is a red flag.